ministryofjustice/analytics-platform-control-panel/doc/running.md

 - `black` library (formats Python code)
 - `isort` library (standardises the order of Python imports)
 - `flake8` library (formats Python code and also improves code style)
-- Github issue reference (commits must reference the issue number)

 To override the above for whatever reason (maybe you don't have a ticket number and because you are working on hotfix) you can use the following command.

 `PRE_COMMIT_ALLOW_NO_CONFIG=1 git push ...`

-### Git commit message

-Commit messages should follow the appropriate format.
-All commits must begin with the Github issue they are associated with.

-format: `GH-[int]`

-e.g.

-`git commit -m "GH-1234 insert message here"`